 Launched in 2008, Jihadica is a blog of researchers and academics who monitor Sunni-based Islamic extremism worldwide.
-Jihadica’s founder and the lead author are William McCants, who describes the blog as “a platform for the analysis of developments in militant, transnational Sunni Islamism, commonly known as jihadism.”
+Jihadica’s founder and lead author are William McCants, who describes the blog as “a platform for the analysis of developments in militant, transnational Sunni Islamism, commonly known as jihadism.”
 McCants was also a senior fellow at the Center for Middle East Policy (formerly the Saban Center for Middle East Policy), which is a Washington-based think tank established by the Brookings Institution and funded by American-Israeli film and television producer Haim Saban.
-Saban’s primary political view according to a New Yorker article is “to protect Israel, by strengthening the United States-Israel relationship.”
+Saban’s primary political view, according to a New Yorker article is “to protect Israel, by strengthening the United States-Israel relationship.”
 Saban believes there are three ways to influence American politics; “make donations to political parties, establish think tanks, and control media outlets.”
 In 2002, he contributed seven million dollars toward the cost of a new building for the Democratic National Committee, one of the largest known donations ever made to an American political party.

 According to an Economist article, they describe Jihadica founder McCants as a “co-editor of a respected website (jihadica.com) and Islamic specialist at Brookings Institution.”
 Further, the Princeton.edu newsletter reports that William McCants turned the blog over to other academics in 2009 when he joined the Office of the Secretary of Defense as the program manager of the Minerva Initiative.
 Currently, Cole Bunzel is listed as the editor of Jihadica.